Office Staff Bios

 Kellene VanBrackle, Program Director

-Kellene VanBrackle has 10 years of experience working with youth from traumatic backgrounds at residential treatment centers in both San Rafael and San Anselmo.
+Kellene VanBrackle has over 10 years of experience working with youth from traumatic backgrounds at residential treatment centers in the Bay Area.
 She has experience directing therapy groups for adolescent boys and girls, developing age appropriate curriculum and overall programmatic supervision.
-She studied sociology at UC San Diego and is a Marin native who enjoys spending time outdoors, especially hiking, biking and skiing.
-Kellene is a new mom and loves singing camp songs to her son, Penn.
+She studied sociology at UC San Diego and enjoys spending time outside with her husband and 3 year old son.
+She is an avid baker and is constantly perfecting her chocolate chip cookie recipe.